stephengold/Wes/README.md

 You can install the Maven artifacts to your local Maven repository:
  + using Bash or PowerShell:  `./gradlew install`
  + using Windows Command Prompt:  `.\gradlew install`

+You can restore the project to a pristine state:
+ + using Bash or PowerShell: `./gradlew clean`
+ + using Windows Command Prompt: `.\gradlew clean`

 [Jump to table of contents](#toc)